Cercle-Ensimag/ensicerclapp/functions/README.md

 ## Users lists

-The users lists control the users able to create an account and vote mainly.
+The users lists control the users ability to create an account and vote mainly.
 These lists must be updated regularly (at least each year).

 Two files are loaded when the functions are deployed : `users_emails.json` and `users_emails_exte.json`.